 Community Catalyst Grant

-PEI groups and organizations can apply for up to $2,500 of grant funding for initiatives that positively influence well-being, foster community connectedness, and promote healthy and resilient people and communities.
+PEI municipalities can apply for up to $5000 of grant funding for initiatives that positively influence well-being, foster community connectedness, and promote healthy and resilient people and communities.
+All applications must be submitted by September 2, 2022.

 What is the Community Catalyst Grant?

-The PEI Wellness Grant Program’s Community Catalyst Grant provides an opportunity for Island groups and organizations to build local capacity and mobilize around wellness efforts in their communities.
+The PEI Wellness Grant Program’s Community Catalyst Grant provides an opportunity for Island municipalities to build local capacity and mobilize around wellness efforts in their communities.
 The intention of the Community Catalyst Grant is to support community-led health and wellness initiatives that lead to outcomes such as: new knowledge or resources; asset-mapping and skill-building; and increased capacity for sustainable action on healthy living within communities.

 Possible project outcomes include: